 Who is eligible?

-ACT is designed for people who want to integrate experiential access to compassion into their professional and personal lives and to develop compassion-based solutions, classes, programs, offerings, and workshops, etc.
+ACT is designed for people are interested in applying compassion in a real-world public facing setting.
+This could be anyone who wants to integrate experiential access to compassion into their professional and personal lives and to develop compassion-based solutions, classes, programs, offerings, and workshops, etc.

 What is the minimum age requirement to participate?